jasminesun1/blend_daylist/README.md

 Run the create_stages.sql file in snowflake_worksheets.
 This will prepare your warehouse for data uploads from our DAGs.

 ### Step 2:
 Clean and augment our original data.
 Run the music_data_pipeline_full.py file in the dags folder.
-Add yours/your friends' data in the data folder to get recommendations on your own listening history.
+Create a data folder in the dags folder, and add yours/your friends' data to get recommendations on your own listening history.
 This will insert the normalized data tables into Snowflake.

 ### Step 3:
 Get new releases.
 Run the spotify.py file in the dags folder.
 This is scheduled to run weekly, and will update the songs table following each run.